nahidacm/laravel-in-docker/README.md

 `docker-compose up -d`

 Run any command inside the app, use `docker-composer exec app`

-Or: `docker exec -it app bash` to enter the bash of of the container named app
+Or: `docker exec -it laravel-app bash` to enter the bash of of the container named app

+Login as root: `docker exec -u root -it laravel-app bash`

 Example: